some9000/StylePile/README.md

 ![StylePile](https://user-images.githubusercontent.com/17021558/202690454-cc31a9b9-ba48-484c-89b2-cdfd8bad247c.svg)

-**Note** This manual is somewhat incomplete at the moment, it does not explain the variable functions, but those should be reasonably self explanatory.
+**Note:** This manual is somewhat incomplete at the moment, it does not explain the variable functions, but those should be reasonably self explanatory.
 Will be finalized later.

-**Important** If you had any previous version you need to remove that from the scripts directory to avoid conflicts.
-Just delete the **.py** file and the **StylePile** folder there.
+**Important:** If you had any previous version you need to remove that from the scripts directory to avoid conflicts.
+Just delete the **StylePile.py** file and the **StylePile** folder there.

 **StylePile**[^1] is an extension for https://github.com/AUTOMATIC1111/stable-diffusion-webui for mixing and matching elements to prompts that affect the style of the result.
 Hence the name.
 By default, these elements are placed in a specific order and given strength values.
 Which means the result sort-of evolves.
 I have generated thousands of images for each main **Image type** and tweaked the keywords to attempt giving expected results most of the time.
 Here are some examples on what you can get with a couple of clicks: